danielgalbraith/DepTrain/README.md

 `python train.py -m en [-n] [-o]`

 Optional arguments for number of iterations [-n] and output directory [-o].
+Visualizes dependency parse of test paragraph using displaCy, by default port 5000 (localhost:5000 in browser).

 Requires spaCy 2.0.x and Python 3.x.